12 Inspiring Civic Engagement Examples [Smart Initiatives]

 Since 2008, newsroom staff numbers have hit a double-digit decline, which means local governments aren’t getting the same amount of coverage they used to when sending press releases to local and regional traditional media publications.
 To ensure important local news and information are still reaching citizens, forward-thinking communities such as Hallandale Beach, FL are creating their own public relations pieces and news stories and are leveraging social media, email, and their own civic websites to serve as their distribution channels.

 The City of Hallandale Beach regularly creates news-segment style videos on topics that range from local tourism to safety information.
-The videos are filmed, posted to social media and cross-promoted on their civic website.
+The videos are filmed, posted to social media and cross-promoted on the city’s website.
 Many of the videos compliment the City’s printed quarterly newsletter publication.
 In the video referenced above, the City’s Mayor provides advice on mosquito safety, reinforcing to citizens that its local leaders are informed on local issues and engaged in solutions.

 How to Be Your Own Local News Room